 - Available for various VR headsets as well as Apple and Android devices

-Yes, the BBC Has launched a VR app (BBCSportVR - FIFA World Cup Russia 2018) that will enable you to watch each match as though you’re sitting in the stands.
+Yes, the BBC launched a VR app (BBCSportVR - FIFA World Cup Russia 2018) prior to the tournament starting.
+It enables you to watch matches as though you’re sitting in the stands.
 The BBC’s work here is experimental, but it’s interesting regardless.

-The app is or will be available for iOS, Android, Gear VR, Oculus Go and PlayStation VR.
+The app is available for iOS, Android, Gear VR, Oculus Go and PlayStation VR.

 For more on this check out: You can watch the World Cup from your own private VR box